activist-org/activist/README.md

 Levels are further broken down into specific formats.
 The available formats currently include:

-- Act: protest, volunteering, organizing, fundraising.
+- Act: protest, volunteering, organizing, fundraising
-- Learn: seminar, webinar, meeting, panel discussion.
+- Learn: seminar, webinar, meeting, panel discussion

 Formats are not required for events like movements and levels, but add an optional level of granularity to help people find what they're looking for.